 - Easy integration with some of the major accounting sites

 Wells Fargo Business Credit Cards

-- The Platinum Visa comes with a welcome offer of cash or points redeemable for rewards, as well as future cashback or points on all purchases and a 0% introductory rate for the first nine months on purchases.
+- The Business Platinum Visa comes with a welcome offer of cash or points redeemable for rewards, as well as future cash back or points on all purchases and a 0% introductory rate for the first nine months on purchases.
 Balance transfers don’t qualify for the introductory rate.

-- The Secured Mastercard features either cashback or reward points on all purchases, no annual fees, and zero-liability protection against fraudulent charges.
+- The Business Secured Mastercard features either cashback or reward points on all purchases, a $500-$25,000 credit line, and zero-liability protection.

-Citi offers two business credit cards through airline or retail partnerships:
+Citi offers two business credit cards through airline and retail partnerships: